 Information for Mobile Users

-If you are in the Arboretum use your current map app in Satellite mode to find your approximate location then switch to web version of the Arboretum map with plant data to see what trees are near-by or to search for a specific plant.
+iPhone users should use your current map app in Satellite mode to find your approximate location then switch to the web version of the Arboretum map with plant data to see what trees are near-by or to search for a specific plant.

 ESRI makes a ArcGIS app available for free that can connect to Arboretum data, however the utility is very limited.